lizbradley/cscibox/README.md

 matplotlib

 happybase
+pymongo
+  ** coming (very) soon: you only need the one of these that you are actually using for your own database needs!

 quantities (available at https://pypi.python.org/pypi/quantities)

-Note that you will also need access to a running hbase server.
-Please contact Laura de Vesine or Ken Anderson for information on the current development server.
-You can also run a local instance of hbase for testing/development, if desired.
+Note that you will also need access to a running hbase or mongodb server.